 You can now sign into Skype on your TV using your Skype name and password.

-You can buy a TV camera from the Skype shop, but they are also available in selected retail stores.
+You can buy a TV camera in selected retail stores.
 As there is a different TV camera for each TV manufacturer, make sure you buy one that is compatible with your Skype-enabled TV.

 Yes, you will need a TV camera to make voice calls as the TV camera also contains the microphones used to pick up your voice on a Skype call.